 The system currently allocates $3.3 billion, or 8.8 per cent, of total assets to the program, as of June 30 last year.

-, In 2010was decided to expand the program to include private managers.
+, In 2010 it was decided to expand the program to include private managers.

 The program returned 29.6 per cent for the last fiscal year, compared to the custom benchmark’s 30.1 per cent.